crd/popclip-extension-google-calendar-chatgpt-assisted/README.md

 2. Right-click and select "Install Extension" from the PopClip menu.
    - Alternatively, save the `.popclipext` file to your system and double-click the file.
 PopClip will prompt you to install the extension.

-Refer to the [PopClip Extensions Developer Reference](https://www.popclip.app/dev/) for detailed instructions on installing and testing PopClip extensions.

 ## Configuration

 Before using the extension you must obtain an API key from OpenAI.
 Here's how: